ncbi/vadr/documentation/annotate.md

 exception will prevent reporting of both *indfstrn* and *indfstrp* in the region specified.

-There are two types of alert `exception value types`, differentiated by the required format of the value string in the model info file:
+There are two types of alert 'exception value types', differentiated by the required format of the value string in the model info file:

-1. `coords-only` exception keys have value strings that are [VADR coordinate (`coords`) strings](formats.md#coords).
-Our previous example of `dupregin` exception is an example of a `coords-only` exception.
+1. 'coords-only' exception keys have value strings that are [VADR coordinate (`coords`) strings](formats.md#coords).
+Our previous example of *dupregin* exception is an example of a 'coords-only' exception.
 If you want to allow exceptions for multiple regions, they be separated by commas, for example to additionally exclude positions `181` to `333` the string to add would be `dupregin_exc:"37..100:+,181..333:+"`.

-2. `coords-value` exception keys have value strings that are [VADR coordinate (`coords`) strings](formats.md#coords) appended with `:<d>`, where `<d>` is a number relevant to the alert.
+2. 'coords-value' exception keys have value strings that are [VADR coordinate (`coords`) strings](formats.md#coords) appended with `:<d>`, where `<d>` is a number relevant to the alert.
 For example, to increase the maximum allowed insertion length without a `insertnn` or